Along the Old Burma Road, overland journey to Myanmar

 Visit the wonderful "Black Dragon Pool" Park, from where, weather permitting, one has a spectacular view of the "Jade Dragon Snow Mountain".
 Visit the Dongba Museum and drive to Baisha.

 The Baisha village used to be the capital of the once powerful Naxi Kingdom.
-We visit the Liuli temple with beautiful wall paintings from the late Ming Dynasty, which, miraculously, survived the turmoil of the Cultural Revolution.
+Visit Liuli temple with beautiful wall paintings from the late Ming Dynasty.

 In the evening visit a traditional Dongba-Music concert. (optional)